David Bartlett: Resignation

 Bartlett announced his resignation as Premier of Tasmania and Tasmanian Labor leader on Facebook on 23 January 2011, citing family reasons.
 Deputy Premier Lara Giddings was sworn in on 24 January as the new Premier.
 In the Giddings cabinet, Bartlett was appointed as Attorney-General and Justice Minister.
 He said he would remain in parliament but did not intend to contest the next election.
 On 11 May 2011, following the defeat of Labor's Lin Thorp in Legislative Council elections, he resigned from cabinet but said he would remain in parliament for some "months".
 On 13 May, following pressure from within Labor and the Opposition, he quit parliament entirely.

 Private life

 Bartlett is married to Larissa, and has two children, Hudson and Matilda.
-He is currently the president of the Hobart Chargers Basketball Club in the SEABL.
+He served as the president of the Hobart Chargers basketball club between 2016 and 2019.